22 Farmhouse Kitchen Cabinet Ideas & Color Options

 Image courtesy of Katie Hodges Design

-Choosing the best kitchen cabinets and design layout for your home can be one of the most difficult challenges in kitchen design.
-Since they are available in various shapes, sizes, and colors, narrowing the choices can often be overwhelming.
-Cabinets can take up to 50% of your kitchen budget, so ensure they are built of quality construction that will stand the test of time.
+Choosing the best kitchen cabinets and design layout for your home can be one of the most challenging aspects of kitchen design.
+Since they are available in various shapes, sizes, and colors, narrowing the choices can often be difficult.
+Cabinets can account for up to 50% of your kitchen budget, so ensure they are built with quality construction that will stand the test of time.

-First and foremost, you’ll want to think about the overall style of your kitchen.
-Do you want a traditional farmhouse look or something more modern?
+First and foremost, consider the overall style of your kitchen.
+Do you prefer a traditional farmhouse look or a more modern one?
 This will help guide your choice of materials, finishes, and hardware.

 Another important consideration is the size and layout of your kitchen.
 If you have a smaller space, opt for lighter-colored cabinets and open shelving to create the illusion of more space.
-Alternatively, consider a combination of closed and open cabinets to balance storage and display areas if you have a larger kitchen.
+Alternatively, consider combining closed and open cabinets to balance storage and display areas if you have a larger kitchen.

 Farmhouse Kitchen with High Contrasting Elements